briancbarrow/fresh-blog-v2/content/blog/tech/soccer-coach-app/index.md

 The other thing I really wanted to add was a way for the kids to more easily add their side of the conversation.
 With the AI Agent being a text based interaction, and most 8 year olds not being great at typing on a keyboard, I thought having a way for them to speak to add their side would be good.
 Having worked at Deepgram, I knew it would be relatively easy to get a speech-to-text feature added.

 This was a really interesting feature to add in a Phoenix LiveView application.
 Up to this point, I haven't had a lot of need for JS Hooks in my LiveView projects.
 Using Claude as a pair programming partner I was able to better understand how Hooks work within LiveView, and get the feature added to my project.
 Hooks are definitely something I need to look into more, and I also wonder if it would be easier using something like AlpineJS or even LiveSvelte or LiveVue.
 Those things have been on my list of things to look into, so that will definitely be something I explore in the coming weeks.

+Rather than just submitting the text returned from the speech-to-text, I set it as the value in the textarea, just so the user can edit it if they want.
+I'll need to look at how that feature gets used to see if the ergonomics of the feature are easy to use.
+I figured it would be good for now.

 ## End Result